Advertiser Disclosure

 Acela First Class Dining

-Amtrak’s Acela route is its flagship offering from Washington, D.C. to Boston, primarily geared toward high-paying business travelers who expect a premium experience.
+Amtrak’s Acela route is its flagship offering from Washington, D.C., to Boston, primarily geared toward high-paying business travelers who expect a premium experience.
 In the first class car, complimentary food is offered throughout the day, and you’re treated to a plated meal, complimentary drinks, and personalized attendant service.

-Amtrak Acela First Class Breakfast
+Amtrak Acela First Class Chicken

-Here is a sample of the current menu, as of August 2021:
+Here is a sample of the current menu, as of November 2024:

 SCROLL FOR MORE